Bskasan/TypeScript_Learn/readme.md

 - Typescript allows us to define an abstract class using keyword abstract.
 - Abstract classes are mainly for defining structure of class, where there are no implementation code.
 Therefore, they cannot be instantiated.
-- An abstract class typically includes one or more abstract methods or property declarations. ***The child class must  define all the abstract methods.***
+- An abstract class typically includes one or more abstract methods or property declarations. **_The child class must define all the abstract methods._**
 - We can think as abstract methods / properties are a placeholder that will be defined when it is inherited.
+- For more information: <a href="https://www.typescriptlang.org/docs/handbook/classes.html#:~:text=Abstract%20classes%20are%20base%20classes,methods%20within%20an%20abstract%20class."> Click here! </a>